spring-guides/gs-integration/README.md

-# Getting Started: Data Integration
+# Getting Started: Integrating Data

 What you'll build
 -----------------

-This guide walks you through creating a simple application that retrieves data from Twitter, manipulates the data, then writes it to a file.
+This guide walks you through using Spring Integration to create a simple application that retrieves data from Twitter, manipulates the data, and then writes it to a file.

 What you'll need
 ----------------